Smile-SA/odoo_addons/smile_account_export/README.rst

 Account Export
 ====================

-This module allows you to export accounting entries relating to a provider, an accounting journal, an accounting account, and to log exports in order to be able to execute them again later.
+This module allows you to export accounting entries relatif to a provider, accounting journals, accounting accounts, and to log exports in order to be able to execute them again later.

 Installation
 ============